dotnet/docs-maui/docs/user-interface/controls/webview.md

     }
     ```

-    In the previous snippet, the `MyWebChromeClient` class inherits from `WebChromeClient`, and overrides the `OnPermissionRequest` method to intercept web page permission requests.
+    In the previous snippet, the `MyWebChromeClient` class inherits from `MauiWebChromeClient`, and overrides the `OnPermissionRequest` method to intercept web page permission requests.
 Each permission item is checked to see if it matches the `PermissionRequest.ResourceVideoCapture` string constant, which represents the camera.
 If a camera permission is matched, the code checks to see if the app has permission to use the camera.
 If it has permission, the web page's request is granted.

 01. Use the <xref:Android.Webkit.WebView.SetWebChromeClient%2A> method on the Android's `WebView` control to set the chrome client to `MyWebChromeClient`.
 The following two items demonstrate how you can set the chrome client:

-    - If you assign a name to the .NET MAUI `WebView` control, you can set the chrome client directly on the platform view, which is the Android control:
+    - Given a .NET MAUI `WebView` control named `theWebViewControl`, you can set the chrome client directly on the platform view, which is the Android control:

       ```csharp
       ((IWebViewHandler)theWebViewControl.Handler).PlatformView.SetWebChromeClient(new MyWebChromeClient((IWebViewHandler)theWebViewControl.Handler));